Expatriate Tax Services – Individual Engagement

 - Review of days outside South Africa and employment contract.
 The purpose is to confirm the tax exemption and also provide guidance on what needs to be done, if anything, to secure the tax exemption and / or maintain the tax exemption.
 This is a critical step, as where your tax return is correctly submitted to SARS, there will always be a request by SARS for a copy of (a) the days outside (b) certified passport to confirm the days (c) copy of the employment agreement.
 Some taxpayers believe that an exemption from tax means you do not need to disclose.
 This is completely incorrect in law.
 An exemption means that you fully disclose, claim the exemption and that SARS gives the exemption on your tax assessment.

 - Expatriate tax filings for South Africans abroad.
 The cost depends on the complexity of your other income, including investment income (interest, rental, dividends, capital gains), whether you had part year South African income (against which you may want to claim travel allowance, company vehicle deduction), retirement annuity claims, medical credits, income disability tax deductions and other deductions.
 We provide a costing for the filing, once we have all information.
-Our normal expatriate tax filing is R2,800 plus VAT, to provide an indication of costs.
-However may vary depending on the complexity.
+Our normal expatriate tax filing cost may vary depending on the complexity.